Sruthi-lakshmi/Celebrity_Prediction/README.md

 * Scikit-learn

 ## Training
 The model is compiled using the Adam optimizer and sparse categorical crossentropy loss.
-It is trained for 200 epochs with early stopping to prevent overfitting.
+It is trained with early stopping to prevent overfitting.
 Training plots (accuracy and loss) are saved as celebrity_accuracy_plot.png and celebrity_sample_loss_plot.png respectively.

 ## Evaluation